Hidden France - well off the beaten track

 in Franche

-in Poitou Charentes, Cahors
+in Burgundy, Cahors

 in Midi-Pyrenees, Orthez